coderefinery/git-intro/_episodes/01-motivation.md

 - Important platforms such as [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org)
   build on top of Git.
 - Many platforms build on top of [GitHub](https://github.com).
+- Sharing software and data is getting popular and required in research context and [GitHub](https://github.com) is a popular platform for sharing software.
 - *"Git is a four-handle, dual boiler espresso machine, not instant coffee."* [citation needed]

 ---